greg-raven/Impeachment-Chronicles/_posts/2017-04-04-they-stole-the-election.md

 ---
-title: 'They stole the election'
+title: "They stole the election"
 layout: post
 author:
 - Rob Reiner